osalvador/ReplicaDB/docs/docs.md

 ReplicaDB uses the MSSQL Server [bulk copy API](https://docs.microsoft.com/en-gb/sql/connect/jdbc/using-bulk-copy-with-the-jdbc-driver) for load data into the database.

+Oracle `BLOB` and `CLOB` columns are supported when replicating into SQL Server using bulk copy.
+Ensure sink columns use `VARBINARY(MAX)` for `BLOB` and `NVARCHAR(MAX)` for `CLOB`, and avoid casting these columns in the source query so they can be streamed during bulk copy.

 Hence, depending on the source database, some data types are not supported by the *MSSQL Server bulk copy*, and must be cast during the replication process to avoid the `Specification of length or precision 0 is invalid` exception.

 In addition, to avoid the exception `Column xx is invalid.
 Please check your column mappings` it will be necessary to include all source and sink columns.